MikeKSmith/The_Lazy_Producer/docs/009-Process-Balance_unexpected_and_predictable.md

 Balance things that change, which are unexpected to the listener, with things that stay the same and are predictable for the listener.

 There are many aspects of musical ideas and sounds that can change - rhythm, timbre, tonality, texture, timing.
 If all of these are changing all the time it quickly becomes overwhelming.
-Sudden changes will "stick out" in a way that's typically undesirable for generative music (see the definition chapter).
+Sudden changes will "stick out" in a way that's typically undesirable for generative music.
 Evolving changes are preferred as it's possible to "hide" these so that the listener only realises something has changed over an extended period.

 Finding the balance between things that change and things that stay the same is important for creating generative music that will bear repeated (or prolonged) listening.